 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
-Let’s see if you are eligible!
+Let’s see if you qualify!

-With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to heat up for this high paid career.
+With the amount of computer networks doubling every 5 years, the job demand for IT employees continues to heat up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of qualified workers is very small.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the supply of certified workers is very small.
 The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
 Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the most high demand job opportunities is in project management.
+If you have prior management experience, one of the best job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-This is a jobs program so you must pick something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must pick a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
 For each authorized career, there will be authorized training plans to choose from.

 Yes!
-The whole purpose of this grant is to help you get a job.
+The whole intent of this grant is to help you get a job.
 We have teamed up with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
 She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training requirements.
 A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.